Date(s) - 30/09/19 - 02/10/19

 Attending this training will enable participants to:

-1. Identify the DIR® model as an interdisciplinary approach and framework that integrates the emotional and neurobiological functioning of the child.
+1. Identify the developmental, individual difference and relationship based model as an interdisciplinary approach and framework that integrates the emotional and neurobiological functioning of the child.

 2. Describe the relationship between affect, sensory processing, and communication, and understand Individual differences as part of the model.